iainctduncan/CSC581/final-project/activity_report.md

 ## Reflections and Learnings
 * Going through the log is useful as a way to see work habits - I should make an effort to do smaller, more frequent commits with better messages even if it's just me
-* Even though I make an effort in this are, my notes to self could still be a lot better!!
+* Even though I make an effort in this area, my notes to self could still be a lot better!!
 * I have a work log file, but am not good at using it consistently.
 A stronger effort here would be worthwhile, it's very useful to be able to look back over what I was thinking and doing when I get to resume after a week away
 * I think a mental bad habit I have is of thinking I don't need to end the day with a commit or good notes